Nepal Trekking Gear List

 Other Nepal Trekking Gear List

 Footwear supporting the ankles is highly recommended, and lightweight foam or rubber sandals are ideal for changing at the end of the day.

-A Leatherman or Swiss Army Knife gadget combination can be helpful but unnecessarily burdensome unless the multi-functional tools are needed.
-Often a dull pocket knife will do, if anything at all.
+A Leatherman or Swiss Army Knife gadget combination can be helpful but unnecessarily burdensome unless multi-functional tools are needed.
+Often a dull pocket knife will do if anything at all.

 Bring several handkerchiefs or bandannas.
 A scarf can be helpful as a makeshift face mask in windy, dusty areas and during vehicle travel and dry cups, plates, and hands.
 You can keep a separate bandana for a usual runny nose that accompanies colds and upper-respiratory infections—or learns to blow your Nepali nose style, covering each nostril in turn and blowing out the other.
 Petroleum jelly, ChapStick, and lip balm are suitable to prevent or treat chafing in cold weather.

 For women, a reusable menstrual cup (e.g., Mooncup) is an ecologically sound alternative to tampons and sanitary napkins, ideal for travel, and lasts for years.
-You should become familiar with using and cleaning before relying on it during a trek.
+You should become familiar with using and cleaning it before relying on it during a trek.

-Consider earplugs (several pairs, as they are easily lost) for noisy hotels, buses, and the occasional loud dog in the depths of night.
-It is wise to have a Global Positioning System (GPS) device or compass for high mountain travel.
+Consider earplugs (several pairs, as they are easily lost) for noisy hotels, buses, and the occasional loud dog in the depths of the night.
+Having a Global Positioning System (GPS) device or compass for high-mountain travel is wise.
 A GPS can be unreliable in sections of Himalayan drainages where steep gorges diminish satellite reception.

 Insects are not usually a problem in the high country, and malaria is rare in Nepal trekkers.
 Still, visitors traveling extensively in the lowlands during the warmer months or the monsoon might want to use insect repellent and a mosquito net while sleeping.
 Repellents with picaridin and DEET (or N, N-diethyl meta-toluamide) are effective against mosquitoes or natural repellents such as citronella or eucalyptus oil-based repellents.